Seyma000/Seyma000/README.md

 👩‍💻 I'm a Computer Engineer

-🔭 Currently, I'm working on Spring Framework.
+🔭 Currently, I'm working on React.

 🌱 I'm currently learning Frontend and Microservices.